 The thing I love the most about hiking is that it requires little more than the ability to pinpoint a good trail, lace up some sturdy shoes and you are off on an adventure.
 There is little to no equipment to purchase or haul, unless you like a good walking stick.
-The other great thing about hiking is that you can tailor it to any level of ability by your trail choice, and by adjusting your pace.
-From nature strolls meant to soak in the beauty and aroma of the outdoors, to a rugged, tree-root gnarled, hilly trail-run, you can be challenged in mind, and body for one mile, 27 miles, or anywhere in between.
+The other great thing about hiking is that you can tailor it to any level of ability by your trail choice and by adjusting your pace.
+From nature strolls meant to soak in the beauty and aroma of the outdoors, to a rugged, tree-root gnarled, hilly trail-run, you can be challenged in mind and body for one mile, 27 miles, or anywhere in between.

 I live in the northern part of the St. Croix River Valley, and it is arguably one of the best places to discover fantastic hikes in the central MN and Western WI area.
 I’m always surprised when I hear locals who have never even explored the trails, or tourists who have made the trek to the area (along with 250,000 other documented annual visitors) but have never made it past the “Pothole Trails” within the MN and WI Interstate parks.
-I chose 2 trails in the northern part of the St. Croix River Valley that are part of this areas premiere trail selections.
-And because there is something about the satisfaction of reaching a beautiful vista, I’ve included trails that venture along the St. Croix River and provide fantastic scenery and opportunity for brilliant photos.
+I chose 2 trails in the northern part of the St. Croix River Valley that are part of this area’s premiere trail selections.
+And because there is something about the satisfaction of reaching a beautiful vista, I’ve included trails that venture along the St. Croix River and provide fantastic scenery and with the opportunity for brilliant photos.

 Location and Trailhead: Taylors Falls, MN.
 There are 3 main trailheads for this hike, two within the state park property (as this trail is part of the MN Interstate Trail System) and one in-town trailhead with parking behind the historic depot-themed community center.
 This is the perfect trail if you came to see the famous Potholes and want to add on to your adventure!